All Episodes

 This is the Sean Hannity show.

-My name is Rose sitting in for Sean Hannity today.
+Sitting in for Sean Hannity today.

 Joining me is the legal analyst and contributor for Fox News Channel and Fox Business Network.

-The guy I really like, but Linda says she just loves him and wishes he were a relative.
+He's also a former defense attorney, the guy I really like, but Linda says she just loves him and wishes he were a relative.

-Well, I wish she was a relative too.
+Well, I wish she was a relative, too.

 Welcome to the show, Greg Jarrett.